macsplit/lumencode/docs/spec.md

 3. Browse folders and files in the left column.
 4. Inspect top-level symbols in the center column, with source snippets available.
 5. Inspect symbol members and quick links in the right column.
-6. Future: inspect syntax-highlighted source snippets in a bottom pane.
+6. Inspect syntax-colored source snippets and lightweight diagnostics in the bottom pane.

 ## 5. Architecture